 Education Chair, Amy Wagner, is looking for a team of people to help with this important part of the organization.
 Team members will collaborate and facilitate the management of CEU’s as well as lead the planning of program selections, with a goal of offering 4 trainings a year with 491 CEUs and EMDRIA CEUs.
 Interested parties can contact Amy@growingbranches.net.

 EMDR Therapist Progressions

 by Marina Lombardo

-The GOEMDRIAN community would like to acknowledge this progression of excellence by acknowledging those who have achieved EMDR milestones.
+The GOEMDRIAN Community would like to acknowledge the progression of excellence by acknowledging those who have achieved EMDR milestones.